Friday, December 24, 2010

 ABC news reports him as saying:

-People that we once called quirky or geeky or nerdy are now called autistic
+People that we once called quirky or geeky or nerdy are now called autisticand the evidence he presents to support this assertion?

-because when you give that label of say, autistic spectrum disorder, you allow that child then to qualify for services which otherwise they wouldn't be qualified to get."
+because when you give that label of say, autistic spectrum disorder, you allow that child then to qualify for services which otherwise they wouldn't be qualified to get."That's it?
+The government services did it.
+I'm not even sure what government services would be of value to geeks and nerds.

 In addition to an absence of evidence supporting his hypothesis, Offit's revelation seems to conflict with his belief that autism is a condition with a strong genetic component.
 On page 218 of Autism's False Prophets he states:

-Since those traits thought of as "geeky" would be present in both child and parent, his genetic theory would seem to conflict with his geek theory since so many non-geeky parents have autistic children.
+The first clue to the cause of autism is that it's genetic.Since those traits thought of as "geeky" would be present in both child and parent, his genetic theory would seem to conflict with his geek theory since so many non-geeky parents have autistic children.

 After all when I attend autism conferences, there’s nary a geek in the house.
-While parents of autistic children such as Dan Marino, Jenny McCarthy, John Travolta, Holly Robinson-Peete and Sylvester Stallone hardly seem like nerds
+While parents of autistic children such as Dan Marino, Jenny McCarthy, John Travolta, Holly Robinson-Peete and Sylvester Stallone hardly seem like nerds.

 Additionally Geeks and nerds had geek and nerd friends and interacted with one another.
 Yet difficulty with social interaction is a key diagnostic feature of any autism spectrum disorder